NARPNet/NARPNet_NCS/README.md

 These macros are intended to make it as simple as practical for NCS's to run the NARPNet Digital Net.
 Making it simple is helpful in promoting more NCS's to help shoulder the load of running a reliable weekly net.
-There are also general macros for participants that make it easy to tune into the net, check-in, send traffic, etc.  These can be used in other digital nets as well.

 A macro file for the net exists to reduce typing and to define a standardized flow of the net.
 The macros basically chop the flow of the net into little pieces, some of which are used multiple times in a row -- like asking if there are any more check-ins.

+There are also general purpose macros for participants that make it easy to tune into the net, check-in, send traffic, etc.  These can be used in other digital nets as well.

 These macros were patterned after those distributed by AmRRON.
 The net flow defined in the NARPNet NCS macros was patterned after both AmRRON and SEEN nets.